Geeketics/LocusZooms/README.md

 As well as each of the following:

- - `data`: specify the data.frame (or a list of data.frames) to be used in the plot (requires the columns "CHR", "BP", "SNP", and "P")
+ - `data`: specify the data.frame (or a list of data.frames) to be used in the plot (requires the columns "CHR", "BP", "SNP", and either "P" or "logBF")
  - `genes.data`: specify a data.frame with gene locations to plot beneath the graph (requires the columns "Gene", "Chrom", "Start", and "End") - the `UCSC_GRCh37_Genes_UniqueList.txt` in this repo can be used for this
  - `plot.title`: specify a title to go above your plot
  - `file.name`: specify a filename for your plot to be saved to